 Count the total number of ways or paths that exist between two vertices in a directed graph.
-These paths doesn’t contain a cycle, the simple enough reason is that a cylce contain infinite number of paths and hence they create problem.
+These paths don’t contain a cycle, the simple enough reason is that a cycle contains an infinite number of paths and hence they create a problem.

-Input : Count paths between A and E Output : Total paths between A and E are 4 Explanation: The 4 paths between A and E are: A -> E A -> B -> E A -> C -> E A -> B -> D -> C -> E Input : Count paths between A and C Output : Total paths between A and C are 2 Explanation: The 2 paths between A and C are: A -> C A -> B -> D -> C
+For the following Graph: Input: Count paths between A and E Output : Total paths between A and E are 4 Explanation: The 4 paths between A and E are: A -> E A -> B -> E A -> C -> E A -> B -> D -> C -> E Input : Count paths between A and C Output : Total paths between A and C are 2 Explanation: The 2 paths between A and C are: A -> C A -> B -> D -> C

-The problem can be solved using backtracking, that is we take a path and start walking it, if it leads us to the destination vertex then we count the path and backtrack to take another path.
-If the path doesn’t leads us to the destination vertex, we discard the path.
+The problem can be solved using backtracking, that says take a path and start walking on it and check if it leads us to the destination vertex then count the path and backtrack to take another path.
+If the path doesn’t lead to the destination vertex, discard the path.

 Backtracking for above graph can be shown like this:

 The red color vertex is the source vertex and the light-blue color vertex is destination, rest are either intermediate or discarded paths.

 This give four paths between source(A) and destination(E) vertex.